T3 (Triiodothyronine), Total, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Thyroid hormones regulate a number of developmental, metabolic, and neural activities throughout the body.
-The 2 main hormones secreted by the thyroid gland are thyroxine, which contains 4 atoms of iodine (thyroxine: T4), and triiodothyronine (T3).
-T3 is also produced by conversion (deiodination) of T4 in peripheral tissues.
-Circulating levels of T4 are much greater than T3 levels, but T3 is more metabolically active than T4, although its effect is briefer.
+The thyroid gland synthesizes 2 hormones: The 2 main hormones secreted by the thyroid gland are thyroxine, which contains 4 atoms of iodine (T4), and triiodothyronine (T3).
+T3 production in the thyroid gland constitutes approximately 20% of the total T3; the rest is generated by the conversion (deiodination) of T4 to T3 is also produced by conversion (deiodination) of T4 in peripheral tissues.
+Circulating levels of T4 are much greater than T3 levels, but T3 is biologically the most metabolically active hormone (3-4 times more potent than T4) although its effect is briefer due to its shorter half-life compared to T4.

-Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin: TBG, albumin); a small fraction circulates unbound (free).
+Thyroid hormones circulate primarily bound to carrier proteins (eg, thyroid-binding globulin [TBG], prealbumin and albumin); whereas only a small fraction circulates unbound (free).
+The free form of T3 is the biologically active fraction.
 Only the free forms are metabolically active.
 While both T3 and T4 are bound to TBG, T3 is bound less firmly than T4.
 Total T3 consists of both the bound and unbound fractions.

 In hypothyroidism T4 and T3 levels are decreased.
 T3 levels are frequently low in sick or hospitalized euthyroid patients.